openapi-generators/openapitools-generator-action/README.md

 The URL to load the OpenAPI document from.
 If set, `openapi-file` will be ignored.

+### `docker-repository`

+The Docker repository uses as source for openapitools/openapi-generator-cli image.

 ### `generator-tag`

 The Docker tag of the openapitools/openapi-generator-cli image to use.
 See [the DockerHub repo](https://hub.docker.com/r/openapitools/openapi-generator-cli/tags) for available tags.